agmangas/wotemu/README.md

 4. Stop the stack after an arbitrary amount of time.
 5. Build the final report from the collected data contained in the central Redis store.

+> Please note that the commands in this section should be executed in a Swarm _manager_.

 ### Describe the topology

 Topologies can be defined in a Python file exposing a `topology` function that takes no arguments and returns an instance of `Topology`.
 The following is such an example: